papis/papis/README.md

   [here](
   https://www.ostechnix.com/papis-command-line-based-document-bibliography-manager/
   ).
-  - A review in spanish is also available at [ubunlog]( https://ubunlog.com/papis-administrador-documentos/ ).
+  - A review in Spanish is also available at [ubunlog]( https://ubunlog.com/papis-administrador-documentos/ ).